7 UK Music Booking Agencies & Platforms for Emerging Artists (2026)Seven platforms, three business models, one working musician’s read

 Encore Musicians

 What it is: A UK-based marketplace focused heavily on weddings, private events, and corporate gigs.
-Acquired by Mixcloud in 2024.
-Over 52,000 bookings completed and £25M+ paid to musicians.
+Self-reported booking and payout figures are published in their Accountability section.

 How it works: Clients describe their event.
 Encore matches them with suitable acts.
 Musicians set their own pricing.
-Encore takes a 15% service fee from the musician’s earnings.
+Encore takes a 20% service fee from the musician’s performance fee[1].

 Pricing: Free to join as a musician.
-15% commission on every booking.
-Over 52,000 bookings completed and £25M+ paid to musicians.
+20% commission on every booking[1].

 Strengths: Strong for functions, weddings, and corporate events.
 The vetting process means quality is generally high.
 Good for musicians who want passive income from private gigs without doing their own marketing.